Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Experiments

 \subsection{Synthetic Dataset Experiment Results}

 \textbf{Single-Object Evaluation: } Results from {\netNameS} and the baselines on the single-object test set are shown in Table \ref{tab:visResults}. {\netNameS} outperforms the baselines under all distance thresholds and metrics except for the GCR at the largest error tolerance.
 The grasp success rate gap is consistantly over $45\%$, and the grasp coverage rate gap is over $30\%$ at the strictest error tolerance level.
-Although trained with a coarse set covering for each grasp family, the high GCR outcomes with a denser set covering suggests that our method captures the underlying grasp distribution shown in Fig. \ref{fig:visResults}.
+Although trained with a coarse set covering for each grasp family, the high GCR outcomes with a denser set covering indicates that {\netNameS} captures the underlying grasp distribution shown in Fig. \ref{fig:visResults}.

 \textbf{Multi-Object Evaluation: } Next {\netNameS} \textit{trained only with single-object data} is applied to the multi-object test set.
-We observe that the predicted \textit{scale} (i.e. translation magnitude along camera projection) deteriorates in this setting.
-To compensate, we added a simple depth-based scale refinement: $\trl = \trl \norm{\trl}_2 / \Depth_{\gCenter}$, where $\trl$ is predicted camera-to-grasp translation, and $\Depth_{\gCenter}$ is the observed depth at predicted grasp center.
-Scale prediction is a widely-acknowledged issue in pose estimation from 2D input and deserves further exploration.
-Meanwhile, the test results are collected in Table. \ref{tab:visResults}. {\netNameS} continues to outperform PointNetGPD and 6DoF-GraspNet.
-It is second best to Contact-GraspNet, which is explicitly trained for cluttered environments.
+We observe that the predicted \textit{scale} (i.e. translation magnitude along camera projection) deteriorates in this setting, as the keypoints proximity in the image space is unstable in the presence of visual disturbance.
+To compensate, we added a depth-based scale refinement: $\trl = \trl \norm{\trl}_2 / \Depth_{\gCenter}$, where $\trl$ is predicted camera-to-grasp translation, and $\Depth_{\gCenter}$ is the depth image value at predicted grasp center.
+Scale prediction is an known deficiency in monovular pose estimation from 2D image points.
+Exploration is needed on how the depth channel can best help to resolve scale.
+Meanwhile, Table \ref{tab:visResults} collects the test results. {\netNameS} continues to outperform PointNetGPD and 6DoF-GraspNet.
+It is second best to Contact-GraspNet, which is \textit{explicitly trained for cluttered environments}.
+Factors influencing the {\netNameS} outcomes are the fixed confident threshold and upper limit on number of grasp predictions for more objects.

 \textbf{Advantage for Small Objects: } Although Contact-GraspNet outperforms {\netNameS} in the multi-object test, {\netNameS} is more effective on small objects.
-Table \ref{tab:smallObjs} reports the GCR and OSR for the two smallest objects, namely the \textit{stick} and the \textit{ring}, characterized by the least number of occupied observable pixels on average. {\netNameS} performs better than Contact-GraspNet.
-A low OSR indicates that the point cloud method tends to ignore small objects due to relative paucity of points relative to larger objects.
+Table \ref{tab:smallObjs} reports the GCR and OSR for the two smallest objects, namely the \textit{stick} and the \textit{ring}, which have the the smallest number of occupied observable pixels on average. {\netNameS} performs better than Contact-GraspNet.
+A low OSR indicates that the point cloud method tends to ignore small objects due to relative paucity of points versus larger objects.